 Marijuana smokers can develop many of the same chronic problems that effect tobacco smokers.
 This can involve chronic coughing, higher risks of infections, more frequent illnesses in the lungs and phlegm.

 Like any addiction case, recovery from marijuana addiction takes considerable time and effort.
-Initial treatment is also strongly recommended from the appropriate drug rehab program.
+Initial treatment is also strongly recommended from an appropriate rehab program.
 At Cirque Lodge we provide that appropriate program by offering an array of therapy approaches.
 Outpatient drug rehab programs may offer a few types of programs.
-At Cirque Lodge we feel that a multi-systemic approach to addiction treatment is what takes for the best overall drug rehab program.
+At Cirque Lodge we feel that a multi-systemic approach to marijuana addiction treatment is what provides the best overall results in a rehab program.
 This consists of individual, group and family clinical treatments combined with the 12-step modality for recovery.